Glasgow - Oban - Mull - Coll - Tiree - Fort William - Inverness

 I'm doing this ride to highlight the biodiversity and climate emergency - and to raise money for Butterfly Conservation

 The ride is dedicated to my good friend Kevin from university days, who died in 2018 from cancer.
 He introduced me to cycle touring and we had a wonderful first cycling holiday on Orkney in the summer of 1978.
+It's a bit scary, because I have not done any camping in a small tent since then!

 I am doing this because there is a climate and biodiversity crisis and nature needs our help